ld32/SmartSlurm/README.md

     Step 3 is denoted by #@3,1.2,useSomeMemTimeAccordingInputSize.sh,,input (line 19), which means that this is step3 that depends on step1 and step2, and the step runs software useSomeMemTimeAccordingInputSize.sh with on reference file, and use $input as input file.
 Notice, there is no sbatch here,  so the pipeline runner will use default sbatch command from command line (see below).

-Notice the format of step annotation is #@stepID,dependIDs,stepName,reference,input,sbatchOptions.
+Notice the format of step annotation is #@stepID,dependIDs,sofwareName,reference,input,sbatchOptions.
 Reference is optional, which allows the pipeline runner to copy data (file or folder) to local /tmp folder on the computing node to speed up the software.
 Input is optional, which is used to estimate memory/run-time for the job. sbatchOptions is also optional, and when it is missing, the pipeline runner will use the default sbatch command given from command line (see below).

 Here are two more examples:

-#@4,1.3,map,,in,sbatch -p short -c 1 -t 50:0   Means step4 depends on step1 and step3, this step is named map, there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 50:0
+#@4,1.3,map,,in,sbatch -p short -c 1 -t 50:0   Means step4 depends on step1 and step3, this step run software 'map', there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 50:0

-#@3,1.2,align,db1.db2   Means step3 depends on step1 and step2, this step is named align, $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).
+#@3,1.2,align,db1.db2   Means step3 depends on step1 and step2, this step run software 'align', $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).

 Test run the modified bash script as a pipeline runAsPipeline bashScriptV2.sh "sbatch -p short -t 10:0 -c 1" useTmp

-This command will generate new bash script of the form slurmPipeLine.checksum.sh in flag folder.
+This command will generate new bash script of the form slurmPipeLine.checksum.sh in log folder.
 The checksum portion of the filename will have a MD5 hash that represents the file contents.
 We include the checksum in the filename to detect when script contents have been updated.

 This runAsPipeline command will run a test of the script, meaning does not really submit jobs.
 It will only show a fake job ids like 1234 for each step.
 If you were to append run at the end of the command, the pipeline would actually be submitted to the Slurm scheduler.